Enjoy our inside guide to the charming city of Chiavenna in northern Italy.

 It would be remiss of me not to mention the Valtellina Wine Trail, a series of events that combine outdoor exercise with a well-respected reputation for wine.
 Or, you could skip the exercise part, and just enjoy the region’s hard earned expertise as a key wine area.
 Up to you.

 Travel to any Alpine mountain area and you’ll find yourself awash with cheese.
-It’s a result of having to survive in harsh conditions and making the most of the milk that you have.
-Take fondue for a more famous example.
+It’s a result of having to survive in harsh conditions and making the most of the what you have.

 The Italian Alps are no exception, except that here the cheese mixes and mingles with more glamorous company than some of its cousins to the north.

-There is, ovviamente, more than one cheese here.
-But Bitto cheese is the main one: a hard, slightly bitter cheese produced up in the alpeggi summer huts in the mountains.
+Bitto cheese is the main one: a hard, slightly bitter cheese produced up in the alpeggi summer huts in the mountains, its name coming from that of the river.

 Madesimo is a ski resort within an hour or so of Chiavenna.
 If ski-ing and snowboarding is not for you, try your hand (and feet) at snow mobiling.
 You need a driving license that’s accepted in Italy and I’d recommend you bring your own helmet as few places have them.